Skip to content

 Monitoring and inspection is carried out by panels of qualified civil engineers who make the technical decisions relating to the safety of reservoirs.

-The Secretary of State and Welsh Ministers have established 4 new joint reservoir engineer panels for England and Wales which will commence from 1 January 2022.
+The Secretary of State and Welsh Ministers have established 4 new joint reservoir engineer panels for England and Wales which commenced from 1 January 2022.
 They will run alongside and eventually replace the existing panels.
 For more information see the joint determination made by the Secretary of State and the Welsh Ministers.

 • Applicants for membership of these panels are appointed by the Secretary of State (of Defra) and Welsh Ministers on merit, following recommendation from ICE Reservoirs Committee as to whether they are “qualified and fit to be placed on that panel”.